Gorshin FInancial Group Inc

 • In some cases, a divorced spouse may be entitled to survivor’s benefits.

-• If your spouse was already receiving benefits before his or her death, you must RETURN any benefits you receive the month of death or in later months.
-For example, if your spouse passed in September, you must return the benefit you receive in October.
+• If your spouse was already receiving benefits before their death, you must RETURN any benefits you receive the month of death or in later months.
+For example, if your spouse passed in September, you must return the benefit you received in October.
 In cases of auto deposits, you need to notify your bank and ask them to return any funds received after the death.
 DO NOT cash any checks received for the month the person dies or the following month.

 • If a surviving spouse remarries after age 60, that remarriage will not affect eligibility.

 • If you, as an eligible survivor, are already receiving Social Security benefits, you may only apply for the deceased’s benefits if they are HIGHER than what you currently receive.

 • If you, as a surviving spouse, are already receiving social security on the spouse’s record, these benefits will automatically convert to survivor’s benefits once Social Security receives the death report.

 Several other situations and special circumstances are associated with Social Security survivor’s benefits.
 I recommend that you spend some time on the Social Security website before your spouse’s death so that you will be able to grasp some of the more complicated aspects of these benefits.
 You may also want to enlist the help of a financial professional who is well-versed in the many nuances of Social Security planning.